MaxSikorski/HolySpiritOS/README.md

 ---

-**HolySpiritOS** is a foundational logic layer designed to ground OpenClaw AI agents in the absolute moral authority of the King James Version (1769) Holy Bible.
+**HolySpiritOS** is a foundational logic layer designed to ground AI agents in the absolute moral authority of the King James Version (1769) Holy Bible.
 It moves beyond simple "alignment" by physically anchoring the AI's "soul" to the Word.

 ---
 ## ⚓ The Vision